MislavJaksic/Knowledge-Repository/Management/LeadershipTheoryAndPractice/README.md

 Effective leadership: identify the D and match it with an S.

-Questionnaires about leader’s diagnostic ability, flexibility, and effectiveness help them identify how to become better.
+Questionnaires about leader's diagnostic ability, flexibility, and effectiveness help them identify how to become better.

 Situation approach can be trained, is practical, prescriptive and requires flexibility.
 Situation approach hasn't been researched, isn't clear on how followers move between development levels and cannot be applied to group leadership.